MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 - Collected file integrity monitoring data is part of the the [500 MB benefit included in Defender for Servers Plan 2](data-ingestion-benefit.md).
 - File integrity monitoring provides information about file and resource changes, including the source of the change, account details, indication of who made the changes, and information about the initiating process.

-### Migrate to the new collection method
+### Migrate to the new version

-File integrity monitoring previously used the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)) to collect data.
-Follow the steps to [migrate file integrity monitoring](migrate-file-integrity-monitoring.md) from using the MMA to using the Defender for Endpoint agent.
+File integrity monitoring previously used the Log Analytics agent (also known as the Microsoft Monitoring agent (MMA)) or the Azure Monitor agent (AMA) to collect data.
+If you're using file integrity monitoring with one of these legacy methods, you can [migrate file integrity monitoring](migrate-file-integrity-monitoring.md) to use Defender for Endpoint.

 ## Configure file integrity monitoring

 After enabling Defender for Servers Plan 2, you enable and configure file integrity monitoring.
 It isn't enabled by default.

 - You select a Log Analytics workspace in which to store change events for monitored files/resources.
 You can use an existing workspace, or define a new one.
-- Defender for Cloud recommends resources to monitor with file integrity monitoring, and you can customize additional monitoring.
+- Defender for Cloud recommends resources to monitor with file integrity monitoring.

 ## Choose what to monitor

-Defender for Cloud recommends entities to monitor with file integrity monitoring, and you can define your own entities.
+Defender for Cloud recommends entities to monitor with file integrity monitoring.
+You can choose items from the recommendations.
 When choosing which files to monitor:

 - Consider the files that are critical for your system and applications.
 - Monitor files that you don’t expect to change without planning.